Volumetrics-io/mrjs/README.md

 ## Overview

-MR.js is a Mixed Reality first, webXR UI library meant to bootstrap spatail web app development.
+MR.js is a Mixed Reality first, webXR UI library meant to bootstrap spatial web app development.
 It implements much of the foundational work so that developers can spend less time on the basics and more time on their app.

 # Features